Kindergarten Computer Lessons

 Help With the Headphones

-I fully recommend headphones as it can get loud with several students or a whole class using the computers at the same time.
+While keyboard and mouse usage should be included in any kindergarten computer lessons, I fully recommend teaching proper use of headphones as well.
+It can get loud with several students or a whole class using the computers at the same time.
 Proper handling of the headphones must be demonstrated, or even reviewed for older students.

 - Teach children how to handle the headphones properly